dougbutner/web-4/README.md

 # Author notes
 It is my belief that each version of the web must be 1) fundamentally different than the previous, 2) be built on top of the previous version, and 3) have meaningful impact on society.

-These ideas are being published in an effort to both expand and shift the path of information science in a direction where the meaningful impact of society involves: 1) equality and empowerment of each individual, which serve as the basis for social, economic, and novel applications; 2) resonance with our larger systems, like the Solar system, which provides us with free energy daily, akin to free time tokens, and 3)
+This proposal for the next iteration of the web is an effort to both expand and shift the path of information science in a direction where the meaningful impact of society involves: 1) equality and empowerment of each individual, which serve as the basis for social, economic, and novel applications; 2) provable identity verification while maintaining an protection and recoverability  3) resonance with our larger systems, like the Solar system, which provides us with free energy daily, akin to free time tokens, and 3)

 I believe that the direction presented here does two main things: 1)